petertretorn/LogComponent/README.md

 The component can alternatively be implemented using Akka.NET and actors.
 A log receiver actor receives log messeges from client application and stores them in internal state.
 The log receiver periodically messeges a log writer actor that writes messeges to a specified sink.
-The receiver actor functions as a state machine with 3 distinct states, writing, flushing and closed.
+The receiver actor functions as a finite state machine with 3 distinct states, writing, flushing and closed.

 State transitions: